Surprisingly, the divorce rate is not one of the factors which have influenced this trend.

 But being jobless is not one of the reasons for remaining single.
 Surveys show that people are of the opinion that men have to be economically well off to be good partners or husbands.
 While economic literature supports the view that men become more successful in their work if they are married.

 56% of the single adults are in charge of their household.
 35% of unpartnered adults live alone.
 22% of them live with others in the family, for example, single parents.

 Around 28% of them live with their parents or grandparents.
 16% of the unpartnered adults are in some way related to the head of the house.

 Nearly, 58% of the unpartnered adults have not been married at any time.
 Around 21% are divorced, 14% are widowed, the rest are separated or living without their spouse in the house.

 St. Louis Family Law

 In matters pertaining to family law, The Betz Law Firm understands that resolving issues through mediation and negotiation will yield better results for both parties.
-While we are team of successful litigators, we will set a tone that minimizes animosity and promotes cooperation.
+While we are a team of successful litigators, we will set a tone that minimizes animosity and promotes cooperation.
 It has been our experience that mediation is a preferred alternative to court trials and litigation.

 Call us today for a Free 30 minute phone consultation at (314) 801-8488 or fill out our online contact form.